References

 In the UAV-3S project, we’re developing an end-to-end system simulator that provides performance indicators for the development of UAV satellite terminals.

-Project with the European Space Agency
+European Space Agency Project

 Partners: Skyports Drone Services, Satellite Applications Catapult